 It’s important to check this mortgage will meet your needs if you want to move or sell your home or you want your family to inherit it.
 If you are in any doubt, seek independent advice.
 A Lifetime Mortgage will reduce the value of your estate, will not be suitable for everyone and may affect your entitlement to state benefits.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE Our fees and charges vary depending on the Services we provide to you.
-We typically charge an admin fee of up to 1% of the mortgage at the time of applying for the full mortgage application, however we will try where possible to wave our client fee for Cheltenham Post readers (subject to the size of the mortgage).
+We typically charge an admin fee of up to 1% of the mortgage at the time of applying for the full mortgage application, however we will try where possible to wave our client fee (subject to the size of the mortgage).
 We will also be paid commission from the lender.
 The precise amount will depend on the complexity of the work involved and will be discussed and agreed prior to submitting the mortgage application.
 The Finance Roome Limited is authorised and regulated by the Financial Conduct Authority, ref 745454.
 Registered Office address is Hangar SE50@ Skypark, Gloucestershire Airport, Cheltenham, GL51 6SR.
 Registered in England and Wales.
 Company No. 05901651.

 We normally charge a fee for Equity Release advice; however this will be dependent upon your circumstances.
 Our typical fee is £750